Trace Log to Sequence Diagram Conversion

 # List the interacting entities along with their parent.
 For example, the

-# This means EventStudio will generate trace output at two levels:
+# PHY entity.
+This means EventStudio will generate trace output at two levels:

 # - A sequence diagram where DSP_01 and DSP_23 show up as separate axis.